DC Super Hero Girls: Announcement

-The multipronged franchise was announced in April 2015.
-The announced range included an animated web series, a graphic novel line, books from Random House, Lego tie-ins and action figures from Mattel.
+The web series was announced in April 2015.
+Includes an graphic novel line, books from Random House, Lego tie-ins and action figures from Mattel.
 The intended audience is girls aged 6–12.

 Website

 The website was launched in early July 2015.
 Characters featured at launch were: Wonder Woman, Batgirl, Supergirl, Harley Quinn, Poison Ivy, Katana, and Bumblebee.
-Other characters including Hal Jordan, Barry Allen, Star Sapphire, Beast Boy, Cheetah, Hawkgirl and Catwoman also appear.
-Amanda Waller is featured as the principal of the series' setting Super Hero High.
-Many other DC Comics Heroes and Villains appear in the background as cameos.
+Other characters including Hal Jordan, Barry Allen, Star Sapphire, Beast Boy, Cheetah, Hawkgirl, and Catwoman also appear.
+Amanda Waller is featured as the principal of the series' setting, Super Hero High.
+Many other DC Comics heroes and villains appear in the background as cameos.

 Publication history

-DC Super Hero Girls was originally launched in 2015 with an animated web short on YouTube.
-Over the course of 2016, the franchise was expanded with a graphic novel line, additional animated and digital content, toys, and apparel.
+DC Super Hero Girls was originally launched in 2015 with an animated web series on YouTube.
+Over the course of 2016, the web series was expanded with a graphic novel line, additional animated and digital content, toys, and apparel.
 Diane Nelson, president of both DC Entertainment and Warner Bros.
 Interactive Entertainment, stated in 2016: "We think DC Super Hero Girls can be bigger than a $1 billion brand".

-A relaunch of the franchise was announced in 2017; the relaunch began with the 2019 DC Super Hero Girls TV series.
-Also in 2019, the DC Zoom imprint "launched with the continuation of [the] DC Super Hero Girls" graphic novel line.
+A relaunch of the web series began with the 2019 DC Super Hero Girls TV series.
+Also that year, the DC Zoom imprint "launched with the continuation of [the] DC Super Hero Girls" graphic novel line.
 The DC Ink and DC Zoom imprints were built off both the creative success of the post-New 52 DCYou program, which "employed younger creators than the New 52 titles, with the titles having a more contemporary feel", and "the financial success of the DC Super Hero Girls property".
-Dan DiDio, DC's co-publisher from 2010-2020, explained that "a lot of that had also to do with our interest in getting the young adult marketplace.
+Dan DiDio, DC's co-publisher from 2010 to 2020, explained that "a lot of that had also to do with our interest in getting the young adult marketplace.
 That was DC testing the waters and wondering what a young adult book would be from DC Comics".

+Episodes

+The series was launched with a total of 112 divided into 5 seasons, Launched directly to on YouTube and their site centered on the young heroes and villains attending Super Hero High.
+The first season premiered on 1 October 2015.
+The second season premiered on 21 April 2016.
+The third season premiered on 26 January 2017, while the fourth season premiered on 18 January 2018.
+The fifth and final season premiered on 2 August 2018 and ended on 27 December the same year as a cliffhanger.